laanwj/pmodoled/README.md

 Wiring
 --------

-See [pmodoled.c](pmodoled.c) under "Wiring" how to wire connect the PMOD to the GPIO pins.
+See [display.c](display.c) under "Wiring" how to wire connect the PMOD to the GPIO pins.

 Usage